 U.S. Commercial Service Contact Information

-U.S. suppliers of healthcare products and services are widely known and favorably regarded by Vietnamese healthcare authorities, end-users, and distributors in Vietnam, due to innovative technologies, lifecycle cost efficiency, and professional customer service.
+U.S. suppliers of healthcare products and services are widely known and favorably regarded by Vietnamese healthcare authorities, end-users, and distributors in Vietnam.
+This is due to their reputation for innovative technologies, lifecycle cost efficiency, and professional customer service.

-The medical device sector in Vietnam is expected to grow at an average rate of 7.9 percent per year from 2014 to 2019, and is projected to reach US$1 billion in 2019 from US$837 million in 2016 (Source: Espicom Business Intelligence).
-According to the HCMC Medical Equipment Association, Vietnam will still need to import approximately 90 percent of medical devices.
+The medical device sector in Vietnam is expected to grow at an average rate of 7.9% per year from 2014 to 2019.
 From 2016 to 2020, Vietnam healthcare authorities and hospitals are predicted to have growing demand and more funding to buy medical devices to equip new hospitals and replace outdated and incompatible devices in the following sub-sectors:

 The sub-sector of Health IT also presents growing opportunities and holds high potential for U.S. suppliers of IT hardware and Electronic Health Record software.
-A report of International Data Corporation shows that expenditure on Health IT was estimated at US$20 million in 2015 with the growth rate of 11.1 percent over 2014.
+A report of International Data Corporation shows that expenditure on Health IT was estimated at US$20 million in 2015, with a growth rate of 11.1% over 2014.